What is Universal Credit and why was it introduced?

 Universal Credit is a single, monthly payment to help you with your living costs.

-It was introduced to simplify the welfare benefits system.
-To do this, Universal Credit has replaced 6 working-age welfare benefits.
+It was introduced to simplify the welfare benefits system and replaced 6 working-age welfare benefits:

 - Income Support

 - Income-Related Employment & Support Allowance